ibm-satellite/academy-labs/handbook.md

 - IBM Cloud Satellite training:
     <https://www.ibm.com/training/path/ibmcloudsatellite>

-Participants are required to complete all the pre-requisites prior to making travel arrangements.
+Participants are required to complete all the pre-work prior to making travel arrangements.

 ### Pre-work